msveshnikov/midimaker/docs/marketing_strategy.md

 *   **"Compose with AI Challenge" (Community Engagement):**
     *   **Goal:**  Drive user adoption, generate user-created content, and build community.
     *   **Activities:**
-        *   Launch a contest where users generate music using AutoMusic Generator based on specific themes or prompts.
+        *   Launch a contest where users generate music using MidiMaker Generator based on specific themes or prompts.
         *   Users submit their generated MIDI files (or audio renditions).
         *   Feature winning entries on the project website and social media.
         *   Offer small prizes (recognition, digital badges, etc.).